MichaelTA0111/ELE3001-FYP-BEng/doc/Progress/project-diary.md

 ### Wednesday 21<sup>st</sup>:
 Progress:
-- MA and PT discussed the project progress before the Christmas break.
+- MA and TS discussed the project progress before the Christmas break.
 - MA and SSH had a meeting regarding the QUB interim report.
 SSH provided feedback for improvement.
 - MA fixed a bug in regard to write permissions being removed from CHERI capabilities.
 This allowed packets to be successfully cleared from the buffer.
 - MA discovered a bug in which after clearing a buffer, it could not be repopulated with a packet of larger size than the previous.
 This was because of the capability bounds not being able to expand for a larger packet, but they do shrink when a packet of smaller size than the previous is stored.